 About the museum

-One of the museum’s first purchases was a collection of 53 cars from the Rambler Museum of Western Australia that were previously owned by John Ivy.
+One of the Museum’s first purchases was a collection of 53 cars from the Rambler Museum of Western Australia, previously owned by John Ivy.

-The museum now welcomes automotive enthusiasts to enjoy and appreciate the magnificence of these classic and vintage cars and motorcycles.
-With 35 Ferrari’s on display, 25 Communist Cars and the full range of Holden’s from 1948 – 1978, there’s an impressive range of vehicles to please everyone.
+The Museum now welcomes automotive enthusiasts to enjoy and appreciate the magnificence of these classic and vintage cars and motorcycles.
+With 35 Ferraris on display, 25 Communist Cars and an extensive range of Holdens from 1948 – 1978, there’s an impressive array of vehicles to please everyone.

 The Man Behind The Museum

 Museum owner, Tony Denny, grew up in North Sydney and lived much of his life in Europe.
 His first classic car was a 1955 Ford Zephyr.
 Tony has had a long-standing passion for classic cars and has always kept a few in his personal collection.

 Tony decided to invest in his passion and create a museum so that others could appreciate the automotive world he loves so much.
 The opening of Gosford Classic Car Museum was a major highlight in Tony’s life.
 He views cars as a work of art, and can find something beautiful in just about every car ever made.

 Tony chose the Central Coast as the site for the Museum because of the beauty and relaxed lifestyle of the area.
 He is also developing property on the Central Coast, with 450 apartments currently in various stages of development.